-The Bellingham DPW is well prepared to handle any kind of emergency, from natural disasters and power outages to terrorist attacks and pandemics.
+The Bellingham DPW is well prepared to handle most emergencies, from natural disasters and power outages to terrorist attacks and pandemics.

 Our system has many sources, two filtration plants, and some auxiliary power capabilities, which makes it hard to knock us out completely.
 We have studied our system's vulnerable points and routinely discuss water system security at the Bellingham Emergency Planning Committee (BEPC) meetings.
 The BEPC holds table top exercises to test and critique our preparedness.